Jason Wilk

 Jason Wilk is an American entrepreneur and the founder and CEO of Dave, a publicly traded financial services company on NASDAQ.
 He grew up in Los Angeles, California.
 Wilk created several small businesses before selling a video advertising network called AllScreen for $85 million in 2015.
-That gave him the money to start Dave, a digital banking upstart that works off of tips and subscription fees rather than overdraft fees.
+That gave him the money to start Dave, a digital banking upstart aimed at reducing the cost of banking and overdraft for everyday Americans.
 Over the years, Dave has grown to more than 10 million users and went public in January, 2022 at a valuation close to $4 billon.
+It is estimated that Wilk owns over 2 million shares of Dave.

 Early life

 Wilk was born in Los Angeles, California, where he also spent his youth.
 He attended Loyola Marymount University in California, where he played golf.
 Initially, Wilk wanted to be a professional golfer, but at college decided to pursue entrepreneurship instead.
 He graduated from Loyola Maymount in 2007.